3mdeb/openpower-coreboot-docs/devnotes/documentation.md

 ## Hardware configuration

-Configuration with IBM POWER9 64bit CPU is supported.
+Configuration with a single IBM POWER9 64bit CPU is supported. \
+Dual CPU setup not supported currenctly.

 Following RAM configurations were tested and are proved to be properly initialized.
    ```